Holiday rentals in Plockton

 A walk along the headland takes you through yellow gorse to Plockton Coral Beach with its calcified seaweed called “maerl.”
 The main street runs along the harbour, with a row of whitewashed buildings overlooking the water, while an old white cottage with a thatched roof is a reminder of the Scottish crofting carried out through the area.
 Despite being so far north, palm trees and tropical cabbage trees feature throughout the village due to the mild climate from the North Atlantic Drift.

-Top things to do in Plockton
+What are the top things to do in Plockton?

 Carn na Frith-aird viewpoint